sundvall/sundvall-portfolio/content/post/have-you-seen-xss.md

 ## results
 The purpose of this laboration is to see forminput in an unprotected webcontext convert into commands.
 All testcases are derived from [https://html5sec.org/](https://html5sec.org/).
-Notable is that merely the "innerHTML" method gives the most effect.
+Notable is that merely the "innerHTML" method to readd the value to the DOM gives the most effect.

-{{< figure src="/sundvall-portfolio/post/images/security-lab-fetch.gif" caption="Textstring added to form input and added to element with innerHTML without sanitazion is here capable of doing a networkrequest to local endpoint." >}}
+{{< figure src="/sundvall-portfolio/post/images/security-lab-fetch.gif" caption="Textstring added to form input and added to element with innerHTML creates a form with button that on cick does a networkrequest to local endpoint." >}}

 ### text that converts to javascript
 All these strings are converted into javascript: